bitslab/CompilerInterrupts/README.md

   cd src; ./setup.sh; cd ../

 # Benchmarks
 For running all experiments, run ./benchmarks/experiments.sh.
-It will take many hours.
 One can run each experiment individually from the script too.

-1. Accuracy & overhead Benchmarks

-2. Application in Server Delegation
+For collecting all the plots, run ./benchmarks/collect_plots.sh.
+The plots will be placed in ./benchmarks/plots/ directory.